+This is an all-weather walk around the curious limestone formations of pancake rocks and blowholes.
 With the exception of an optional short section with steps, the walk is suitable for wheelchairs (with assistance).
-As the rocks are both fragile and dangerous, it is important to stay on the path.

 The walk is at Dolomite Point, near the little settlement of Punakaiki on SH6.
 It's 44 km north of Greymouth and 57 km south of Westport.